microsoftgraph/microsoft-graph-docs-contrib/concepts/people-insights-overview.md

 * For an organization:
   - Enable for the entire organization.
 This is the default setting.
   - Disable for the entire organization, other than the profile owner.
-* For an Azure AD group in the organization:
+* For a Microsoft Entra group in the organization:
-  - Disable for a specified Azure AD group.
-This is useful for enabling "working-with" for an organization except for members in the Azure AD group.
+  - Disable for a specified Microsoft Entra group.
+This is useful for enabling "working-with" for an organization except for members in the Microsoft Entra group.

 For more information, see [customize people insight privacy control](insights-customize-people-insights-privacy.md).